yucongkoo/tp/docs/UserGuide.md

 ### Listing all persons : `list`

-Shows a list of all existing contacts in the contact book.
+Shows a list of all existing customers in the contact book and the size of the list.

 Format: `list`